UTMath: Math Evaluation with Unit Test via Reasoning-to-Coding Thoughts: UTMath Benchmark

-\item The sequence should belong to mathematics, preventing reasoning errors from lack of domain knowledge. \end{enumerate}
+UTMath is a cutting-edge and expansive benchmark designed to more accurately assess the mathematical reasoning abilities of LLMs.
+It consists of 1053 math problems, with each problem having an average of 68 test cases.
+The benchmark covers 9 mathematical domains, including not only common topics like number theory but also graph theory, group theory, topology, and geometry.
+The difficulty of UTMath is considered Cutting-Edge, with the majority of the sequences that form the problems having been studied in academic papers.
+UTMath was obtained as follow (see also Fig.\ref{fig:UTMath generation pipline}).

-\paragraph{Data Crawling} OEIS provides users with a list of principal sequences~\footnote{\url{https://oeis.org/wiki/Index_to_OEIS}}, which are representative sequences in the OEIS.
-To help users quickly find the main sequences within their areas of interest, OEIS categorizes these sequences into 118 sections based on the first 2-3 letters of their content themes.
-By scraping the category tags within each section and the AIDs of their subordinate sequences, we obtained 569 categories and 23,238 principal sequences' AIDs.
+\paragraph{Data Crawling.} OEIS provides users with a list of principal sequences~\footnote{\url{https://oeis.org/wiki/Index_to_OEIS}}, which are most important sequences defined by OEIS.
+OEIS categorizes these sequences into sections based on the first 2-3 letters of their content themes.
+By scraping the category tags within each section and the AIDs of their subordinate sequences, we obtained 23,238 principal sequences' AIDs.
 OEIS provides an interface to request the JSON data of the HTML page for each sequence using its AID~\footnote{\url{https://oeis.org/wiki/JSON_Format}}.
 By passing the sequence AIDs to this interface, we acquired the JSON data for these 23,238 sequences.

-\paragraph{Data Cleaning} We found that some of the sequences we collected did not meet our criteria and should be removed.
-Here, we present only a portion, with further details provided in the appendix ~\ref{sec:appendix:data_cleaning}.
+\paragraph{Data Cleaning.} We found that some of the sequences we collected did not meet our criteria and should be removed, with further details provided in the Appendix~\ref{sec:appendix:data_cleaning}.
+Here are several main situations.

-$\bullet$ \textbf{Hard to solve, few terms are discoverable} A portion of the sequences retrieved are marked as ``hard'' in the keyword field of their entries in OEIS.
+$\bullet$ \textbf{Hard to solve, few terms are discoverable.} A portion of the sequences retrieved are marked as ``hard'' in the keyword field of their entries in OEIS.
 According to OEIS, ``Any sequence which can be extended only by new ideas, rather than more computation deserves keyword: hard.
 Similarly, if computing a term of the sequence would probably merit a paper in a peer-reviewed journal (discussing the result, the algorithm, etc.)'' \footnote{\url{https://oeis.org/wiki/User:Charles_R_Greathouse_IV/Keywords/difficulty}} Another related keyword attribute is "fin" (finite), indicating sequences with limited length.
-For our purposes, an "appropriate" sequence should possess an infinite number of terms and be infinitely derivable.
+For our purposes, sequences should be infinitely derivable.